HAVE YOU RECENTLY BEEN IN AN AUTO ACCIDENT?

 I. Auto Accident Situation - What steps to take, Nevada and California resource links

 II.
-Brief run down on who pays the medical bills
+An explanation on who pays the medical bills

+VII.
+Brochure by Craig Perry, Esq. on why you may need an attorney for Personal Injury related situations

 VIII.
-Brochure by Craig Perry, Esq on why you may need an attorney for PI related injuries

-IX.
-List of attorneys in town for PI or WC, as well as Southern California, Texas, Florida
+List of attorneys in town for PI or WC, as well as Southern California, Northern California, Texas, and Florida; (For Work Comp, we only accept Nevada claims in this office)

 I. Auto Accident Situation - What steps to take, Nevada and California resource links

 II.
-Brief run down on who pays the medical bills
+An explanation on who pays the medical bills

+VII.
+Brochure by Craig Perry, Esq. on why you may need an attorney for Personal Injury related situations

 VIII.
-Brochure by Craig Perry, Esq on why you may need an attorney for PI related injuries

-IX.
-List of attorneys in town for PI or WC, as well as Southern California, Texas, Florida
+List of attorneys in town for PI or WC, as well as Southern California, Northern California, Texas, and Florida; (For Work Comp, we only accept Nevada claims in this office)

 I. AUTO ACCIDENT Situation - Steps to take

-Most importantly, seek out care if you're having pain.
+Seek out care if you're having pain.
 The insurance company is not responsible to refer you to a doctor.
-You must find and seek care within the first two weeks of the accident.
-Not seeking care for 3-4 weeks or more can affect the amount of coverage available.

 Be sure to refer to your own state DMV website for more tips on how to handle yourself following an auto accident: